rubik/rubik.github.io/content/post/ab-testing-math.md

 possibly by a trivially small amount.
 No matter how small the difference in conversion rates is between the two underlying populations, provided it is nonzero, samples of sufficiently large size can virtually guarantee statistical significance.
-Assuming that an investigator desires to declare significant only differences that are of practical importance, and not merely differences of any magnitude, he should impose the added safeguard of not employing sample sizes that are larger than he needs to guard against the second kind of error.
+Assuming that an experiment designer desires to declare significant only differences that are of practical importance, and not merely differences of any magnitude, they should impose the added safeguard of not employing sample sizes that are larger than they needs to guard against the second kind of error.

 The second kind of error, called the Type II error, consists in failing to